NeuroDating & Connection

 Our Story

-At first glance, they both fit in.
-They are highly verbal and fairly independent in the community.
-They often feel out of place at traditional disability events.
+At first glance, they seemed to fit in.
+They were highly verbal, fairly independent, and often feel out of place at traditional disability-focused events.

 Monica Garcia, M.Ed